ip-05/gnomedb/README.md

-# OgnomDB
+# GnomeDB

-OgnomDB is an in-memory DBMS (Database Management System) built on Node.js
+GnomeDB is an in-memory DBMS (Database Management System) built on Node.js

 ## Installation